Updated: Mar 8

 The best way to go about building a scrum career is to get more education on the subject, and many companies offer training, certification and workshops in scrum.
 So, go ahead and make that investment in your career.

-To learn more about how CareerSprints can help you kickstart your scrum career, consider registering for our Free 4 hour Scrum Webinar conducted by scrum experts, which covers the scrum basics.
+To learn more about how CareerSprints can help you kickstart your scrum career, consider registering for our Free Agile Scrum Foundations Training conducted by experts, which covers the Agile Scrum basics.
 Unlike pre-recorded webinars, this one is a live class where you have the opportunity to ask questions to the instructor.

 Following the webinar, you'll be able to register for the Foundational Certification in Agile Scrum (FCAS) exam and gain this certification.